It seems you are offline. Please check your connection and try again.

 Give it two or three goes, then move on.

-If a code has not arrived after a few attempts on different free numbers, the app is blocking shared lines.
+If a code has not arrived after a few attempts on different free numbers, the app is blocking shared numbers.
 That is your signal to stop refreshing and switch to a private option.

 Catch a fresh number

-A line nobody has touched yet gives you the best odds.
+A number nobody has touched yet gives you the best odds.
 Here is how to grab one that is still fresh:

-1 Open the list above and pick the most recently added line.
+1 Open the list above and pick the most recently added number.

 2 Hit refresh once so the inbox shows only new incoming messages.